JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

 // Usage:
 int result = Utils.square(4);
 ```
+-**Static Class**
--**Static Class**: Can be declared within another class.
+	- Can be declared within another class.
-		   Do not require an instance of the outer class to be created.
+	- Do not require an instance of the outer class to be created.
-		   Can access static members of the outer class directly.
+	- Can access static members of the outer class directly.
-        	   Useful for grouping related classes or providing utility classes
+        - Useful for grouping related classes or providing utility classes
 ```java
 public class OuterClass {
     static class NestedClass { // static nested class